 Musicians come from the Upper Perk Valley and surrounding areas, and include amateurs and professionals; ranging in ages from 5 years old to 80+?, playing and singing all types of music from folk to Celtic to punk rock; jazz to pops orchestra to Sousa.

-Mark your calendar to today for Make Music Upper Perk 2017 – Wednesday, June 21st.
-If you have ideas or suggestions for 2017’s festival, let us know
+Mark your calendar to today for Make Music Upper Perk 2020 – Sunday, June 21st.

 Volunteers are welcome (and encouraged) to sign up as well.